 It is also important that clear instructions are provided to participants about what they need to do to earn ASHA CEUs.
 These instructions should include the steps that the participant must complete to earn ASHA CEUs and any related deadlines.

-Additional course offerings must be added more than 3-days priorto the start date of the offering being added.
-You can add additional offerings using the
+Additional course offerings must be registered no less than 3 days in advance of the start date of the offering.
+Applicable registration fees must be paid at the time of submission.
+You can add additional offerings using the “Registration and Cancellation” section of the CE Provider Portal.

 How do I know what the reporting deadline is for a course offering?

 Course offerings that are cancelled or held without any participants requesting ASHA CEUs still must have reporting submitted to ASHA CE and meet the 45-day reporting deadline.
-These course offerings can be reported by using the
+Course offerings held without any attendees requesting ASHA CEUs can be reported by using the Reporting and Roster Correction section of the CE Provider Portal or the CE Provider Course Offering Reporting Form.
+Course offerings that were not held may be cancelled in the Registration and Cancellation section of the CE Provider Portal.
+For more details see the CE Provider Portal instructions [PDF].